The Complexity of Matching Games: A Survey

-Only a few complexity results are known for computing the Shapley value of matching games.
-Aziz and de Keijzer~\cite{AK14} proved the following:
+Only a few complexity results are known for computing the Shapley value of matching games. \citeA{AK14} proved the following:

-\begin{theorem}[\cite{AK14}] Computing the Shapley value is \#P-complete for uniform matching games. \end{theorem}
+\begin{theorem}[\citeR{AK14}] Computing the Shapley value is \#P-complete for uniform matching games. \end{theorem}

-The same authors~\cite{AK14} also proved polynomial-time solvability for uniform matching games on graphs $G$ if $G$ has maximum degree at most~$2$ or if $G$ allows a modular decomposition into $k$ cliques for some constant~$k$.
-They also proved the same results for matching games on graphs $G$ with a positive edge weighting~$w$ if $G$ allows a modular decomposition into $k$ co-cliques; for example, if $G$ is a complete $k$-partite graph.
+\citeA{AK14} also proved polynomial-time solvability for uniform matching games on graphs $G$ if $G$ has maximum degree at most~$2$ or if $G$ allows a modular decomposition into $k$ cliques for some constant~$k$.
+They also proved the same results for matching games on graphs $G$ with a positive edge weighting~$w$ if $G$ allows a modular decomposition into $k$ {independent sets (sets consisting of pairwise non-adjacent vertices)}; for example, if $G$ is a complete $k$-partite graph.
 They posed the following problem.

 \begin{open} Determine the computational complexity of finding the Shapley value for fractional matching games. \end{open}